-- Paper 1 (Socialisation, Culture & Identity) looks at different views on society and upbringing with a focus on the importance of the media and/or youth culture. - Paper 2 (Researching & Understanding Social Inequalities) considers different sociological methods used to study social inequality as well as theories and solutions offered by sociologists. - Paper 3 (Debates in Contemporary Society) studies the impact of globalisation and the digital revolution, with a focus on crime and punishment in the 21st century.
+- Paper 1 (Socialisation, Culture & Identity) looks at different views on society and upbringing with a focus on the importance of the media and/or youth culture. - Paper 2 (Researching & Understanding Social Inequalities) considers different sociological methods used to study social inequality as well as theories and solutions offered by sociologists. - Paper 3 (Debates in Contemporary Society) studies the impact of globalisation and the digital revolution, with a focus on religion and beliefs, science and values in the 21st century.